 To assess the ability of the system to adapt to a trending climate, we generated scenarios with slow (0.25 units / year), medium (0.5 units / year), and fast (1 unit/year) drift outward of the two resource pulses.
-We then assessed 40 parameter combinations for each of those scenarios, a high and low value of resource following (α=400 and 100), a high and low value of sociality (β=400 and 100), and 10 values of the spatial scale of sociality (λ=20 to 200).
+We then assessed 40 parameter combinations for each of those scenarios: a high and low value of resource following (α=400 and 100) crossed with a high and low value of sociality (β=400 and 100) crossed with 10 values of the spatial scale of sociality (λ=20 to 200).
 The spatial and temporal scale of the resource pulses were fixed to a relatively “easy” to adapt to σx=12 and σt=6.
 We computed the adaptation index and foraging efficiency for each of the 120 runs (figure Z).
 We were interested in the dynamics against λ due to the uniformly high importance of this parameter for determining the success of this process to match migration in steady states.

 As figure Z shows, higher values of resource following (α=400; orange circles) are nearly universally better for keeping up with climate change (SA values near 1).
 Furthermore, when combined with high sociality (β=400; right panels), nearly all parameter combinations do a fairly good job keeping up with climate change (SA values ranging between 0.53 and 0.85 for a swarm size greater than 50).
 However, that maximum value is still less than 1, suggesting that truly matching a steadily drifting trend is very difficult.
 Small swarms (λ<50) have a very hard time adapting when the social attraction is high, but do fairly well when social attraction is lower.
 But larger sized swarms do progressively worse across more parameterizations, e.g. in the most rapid climate change scenario, the SA drops from 0.83 to -0.13 as the swarm increases in size from 40 to 200 (essentially, the entire spatial domain).

 A rather more dramatic pattern is visible for the lower foraging attraction scenario (α=100; blue circles).
-Notably, no parameter combination at this value can remotely keep up with the rapid climate change (SA range -0.64 to 0.13).
+Notably, no parameter combination at this value comes close to keeping up with the rapid climate change (SA range -0.64 to 0.13).
 For slower climate change, however, there is a window of values for the swarm size - relatively small, between 40 and 80, where the SA exceeds 1, and then crashing quite rapidly to negative values of SA as that swarm size increases.
 These “super-adapting” processes indicate a unique sweet spot where a swarm is large enough to capture and adapt to the drifting resource, but not so large that the information gathered in a given year is too weak to adjust the migratory behavior in a following year.

 As anticipated, better adaptation to the drifting resource correlated strongly with higher foraging efficiency (inset boxplots).